mathiuskormasela12/tickitz-backend/README.md

 - PUT `/api/admin/cinemas` Route for add new cinema
 - POST `/api/admin/genres` Route for add new genre
 - GET `/api/admin/genres` Route for get all genre
-- GET/POST `/api/v1/checkout` Route for view calculated items on invoice and confirm order
-- POST `/api/v1/payment/:invoiceId` Route for payment not paid invoice **(Not done yet)**